Autodesk/Neon/libNeonDomain/include/Neon/domain/grid.md

     // New Naming:
     using Partition = sPartition<OuterGridT, T, C>; /**< Type of the associated fieldCompute */
     using Type = typename Partition::Type /**< Type of the information stored in one element */;
-    using Cell = typename Partition::Cell /**< Internal type that represent the location in memory of a element */;
+    using Idx = typename Partition::Idx /**< Internal type that represent the location in memory of a element */;
     using Grid = sGrid<OuterGridT>;

     static constexpr int Cardinality = C;